bbauska/zombiePolitics/README.md

-the punishing state increasingly replaced the welfare state, however ill-conceived, as more and more individuals and groups were treated as redundant, undcserving of those safety nets and basic protections that provide the conditions for living with a sense of security and dignity?
+the punishing state increasingly replaced the welfare state, however ill-conceived, as more and more individuals and groups were treated as redundant, undcserving of those safety nets and basic protections that provide the conditions for living with a sense of security and dignity?</p>

-Under such conditions, basic social supports were replaced by an increase in the production of prisons, the expansion of the criminal justice system into everyday life, and the further erosion of crucial civil liberties.
+<p>Under such conditions, basic social supports were replaced by an increase in the
+production of prisons, the expansion of the criminal justice system into everyday life, and the further erosion of crucial civil liberties.
 Shared responsibilities gave way to shared fears, and the only distinction that seemed to resonate in the culture was